Captain Raju

 Raju Daniel (27 June 1950 – 17 September 2018), better known by his stage name Captain Raju, was an Indian actor and army officer.
 He acted in more than 600 films in various languages, including Malayalam, Hindi, Tamil, Telugu, Kannada, and English.
 He was best known for his performances in character roles, and as a villain.
 He also appeared in television serials and advertisements and has also directed two Malayalam films.
-The comic professional assassin character called Pavanayi played by Captain Raju appearing in the movie Nadodikkattu developed a cult status in Malayalam cinema.
+The comic professional assassin character called Pavanayi that he played in the movie Nadodikkattu developed a cult status in Malayalam cinema.

 Personal life

-Raju was the third of the seven children of K. G. Daniel and Annamma, and was born at Omallur.
+Raju was the third of the seven children of K. G. Daniel and Annamma, and was born at Omallur, Pathanamthitta, Kerala.
 He has four sisters named Elizabeth, Saji, Sophy, Sudha and two brothers, George and Mohan.
 Both his parents were teachers at Govt.
 UP School Omalloor.
 He had his primary education from Govt.
 UP School Omalloor and NSS English Medium School, Omalloor.
 He was a volleyball player.
 He pursued a degree in zoology from Catholicate College, Pathanamthitta.
 After graduation, Raju joined the Indian Army as a short-service commissioned officer at the age of 21 and was commissioned into the Regiment of Artillery and rose to the rank of a captain.
 Captain Raju is an alumnus of the prestigious Officers Training Academy, Chennai.
 He worked as marketing chief at glucose and starch manufacturing company, Lakshmi Starch, at Mumbai after serving 5 years of Indian army and later he left the job to act in films.
 While working at the company, he started acting in amateur drama troupes like Prathiba theatres in Mumbai.
 He later moved to films.
 He made his directorial debut with the Malayalam film Etha Oru Snehagatha in 1997.
 His second film as director was Mr. Pavanayi 99.99 (2012) in which he reprised the role of Mr. Pavanayi, his character from the 1987 Malayalam film Nadodikkattu.

 He was married to Prameela, and had a son, Ravi.
 He was a Christian by birth, but also respected other religions, and even visited the others' shrines.

 He was a native of Puthenpeedika, Pathanamthitta.

 He was observed as very dynamic and vibrant during his childhood.

 He was also an active member of St. George Orthodox Church, Palarivattom.

 His parents' wish was to see him become a priest, about which he expressed at several places.

 He was a staunch Orthodox believer and his contributions to the Church and the society are noteworthy.